 Instruction to TGbe Editor: Update 11be D2.1.1 P532L59 as shown below:

-An EHT AP that transmits an EHT MU PPDU that contains a Trigger frame and is configured for a single user should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAYED.
+An EHT AP that transmits an EHT SU transmission that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAYED.

 Instruction to TGbe Editor: Update 11be D2.1.1 P533L53 as shown below:

-An EHT STA that transmits an EHT MU PPDU configured for a single user shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED.
+An EHT STA that transmits an EHT SU transmission shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED.

 36.1.1 Introduction to the EHT PHY